Instagram/IGListKit/Guides/Getting Started.md

 }
 ```

-After you have created the data source you need to connect it to the `IGListAdapter`, by setting the `dataSource`-property of the earlier created `IGListAdapter`:
+After you have created the data source you need to connect it to the `IGListAdapter` by setting its `dataSource` property:

 ```swift
 adapter.dataSource = self